jbock-java/jbock/SPAGHETTI.md

 * Option names always start with one or two dashes.
 * No multi-valued options.
 Workaround: *Repeatable* options or params.
 * Mnemonics are limited to a single character.
+* An option can't have more than one long name or more than one mnemonic.
 * Cannot distinguish between attached or detached option shape.
 Both are always allowed and equivalent.
 * Type matching uses `java.util.List` and `java.util.Optional` exclusively.
 Alternatives like `com.google.common.base.Optional` won't work.